Accelerating Forward and Backward Private Searchable Encryption Using Trusted Execution: Background

 Giving a list of queries $Q$ sent by the client, the server records the timestamps $u$ for every query with $Q=\{q: q=(u,w)\ \textnormal{or}~ (u,\textsf{op},\textsf{in})\}$.
 Following the verbatim from~\cite{Bost16,RaphaelBO17}, we let $\textsf{TimeDB}(w)$ be the access pattern which consists of the non-deleted documents \textit{currently} matching $w$ and the timestamps of inserting them to the database.
 Formally,

 and let $\textsf{Updates}(w)$ be the list of timestamps of updates:

-Based on the leakage function of dynamic SE~\cite{RaphaelBO17}, there are two security properties.
+There are two security properties based on the leakage function of dynamic SE~\cite{RaphaelBO17}.
 The \textit{forward privacy} ensures that each update leaks no information about the keyword that was queried in the past and currently is in the document to be updated.
-The \textit{backward privacy} guarantees that when a keyword-document pair $(w,id)$ is added to and then deleted from the database, subsequent searches on $w$ do not reveal $id$.
+The \textit{backward privacy} guarantees that when a keyword-document pair $(w,id)$ is added and then deleted, subsequent searches on $w$ do not reveal $id$.
 There are three types of \textit{backward privacy} with varying levels of leakages from Type-I to Type-III introduced in~\cite{RaphaelBO17}.
 Type-I backward privacy is the most secure.
 It only reveals what time the current (non-deleted) documents matching to $w$ added (i.e.,\textsf{TimeDB}(w)).
 Type-II additionally leaks what time updates on $w$ made, presented as $\{\textsf{TimeDB}(w),\textsf{Updates}(w)\}$.
 In a less secure manner, Type-III inherits the leakage of Type-II and additionally reveals which addition updates cancel which deletion updates.